0x6A7232/nvpn/README.md

 ## Features

 The script provides shortcuts for common NordVPN tasks, making it a timesaver for daily use.

-Below is the output of `nvpn --help`, which shows the available commands and their functionality:
+Below is the output of the `nvpn --help` command:

 ```
 nvpn.sh script usage syntax: